 Contact Sara for more information817.338.3392 Email Sara Thurber

-Sara Thurber joined the Fort Worth Chamber of Commerce staff December 2, 2019 as Project Management Director for Business Attraction, Retention and Expansion, one of the four pillars of the Chamber’s strategic plan, Fortify.
+Sara Thurber was named Vice President of Economic Development for the Fort Worth Chamber of Commerce on January 1, 2021, overseeing Business Attraction, Retention and Expansion, one of the four pillars of the Chamber’s strategic plan, Fortify.

 Read Full Bio

 Previously, Thurber served as a Retail Strategist and Broker for The Retail Strategy, an Austin-based commercial real estate firm, where she focused on new business development and national client account management.
 Prior to The Retail Strategy, she was Director of CRE Marketing and Business Development with United Bankshares, Inc. in Washington, D.C.

 In addition to her background in Real Estate, Sara has extensive experience in marketing and business development during her time with United Bankshares, Inc. in Washington, D.C.

 Thurber holds a Bachelor’s of Arts in Communications/Human Relations with a minor in Advertising and Public Relations from Texas Christian University and is a licensed Real Estate Sales Agent.